Mellanox/libvma/README.txt

 Use value of 1 for the Cubic algorithm.
 Default value is 0 (LWIP).

-VMA_TCP_MAX_SYN_FIN_RATE
+VMA_TCP_MAX_SYN_RATE
-Limit the number of TCP control packets (TCP SYN/FIN/RST packets) that VMA will handle per second per thread.
+Limit the number of TCP SYN packets that VMA will handle per second per listen socket.
-For example, in case you use 10 for this value than VMA will accept at most 10 new connections per second per thread.
+For example, in case you use 10 for this value than VMA will accept at most 10 (could be less) new connections per second per listen socket.
-Use a value of 0 for un-limiting the number of TCP control packets that can be handled.
+Use a value of 0 for un-limiting the number of TCP SYN packets that can be handled.
 Value range is 0 to 100000.
 Default value is 0 (no limit)